Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Introduction

 \section{Introduction}

-Computational fluid dynamics (CFD) has become an essential tool in both academic research and industry, spanning a diverse array of applications.
+Computational fluid dynamics (CFD) has become an essential tool in both academic research and industry, encompassing a wide range of applications.
 Over time, a variety of models and numerical methods have been developed to integrate the governing equations of fluid motion, each tailored to specific use cases, desired accuracy, and computational constraints.
-Yet, until rather recently, all of them typically relied on IEEE double precision floating point numbers (FP64) to numerically compute the solution.
+Yet, until relatively recently, all of them typically relied on IEEE double precision floating point numbers (FP64) to numerically compute the solution.

 Due to recent shifts in hardware manufacturing tailored to decrease the energy consumption of floating-point operations and drive up performance for artificial intelligence (AI) applications, hardware support for lower precision floating-point numbers has become increasingly prevalent~\cite{dongarra2024hardware}.
-On these new platforms, lower precision offers both higher performance, higher energy efficiency, as well as a smaller memory footprint, reducing the amount of data movement necessary.
-All of these developments in the end lead to significant savings in both time and energy and thus provide large monetary savings for large-scale computations.
-As CFD practitioners, where most codes are limited by memory bandwidth due to large relatively sparse linear algebra systems, the use of FP32 instead of FP64 would, for example, move the bandwidth roofline by a factor 2, indicating an up to 2X of performance would be attainable for a bandwidth limited code~\cite{williams2009roofline}.
+On these new platforms, lower precision offers both higher performance and higher energy efficiency, as well as a smaller memory footprint, reducing the amount of data movement necessary.
+All of these developments ultimately lead to significant savings in both time and energy, and thus provide considerable monetary savings for large-scale computations.
+As CFD practitioners, where most codes are limited by memory bandwidth due to large relatively sparse linear algebra systems, the use of FP32 instead of FP64 would, for example, move the bandwidth roofline by a factor of 2, indicating an up to 2X of performance would be attainable for a bandwidth-limited code~\cite{williams2009roofline}.
 A simple roofline comparison between two relatively common GPUs, Nvidia A100 and Nvidia GeForce RTX4080, is shown in Figure~\ref{fig:roofline}.
 The simple performance model clearly illustrates how the roofline for the RTX4080, with a significantly lower performance for FP64, improves for FP32 and is comparable to the more expensive A100.
-Considering that the operational intensity $I$ for a given code also improves with lower precision, this points to the significant gains that can be enabled by lower precision.
+Considering that the operational intensity $I$ for a given code also improves with lower precision, this suggests that significant gains can be enabled by lowering precision.
 In practice, a factor of $2\times$ in performance is rarely achieved due to other factors such as kernel launch latencies or communication overhead in parallel communications.